arslvn93/giveaway/TURNSTILE_SETUP.md

 ## Additional Notes

+- ✅ **Lazy loading**: Turnstile script loads when form section becomes visible (200px margin)
+- ✅ **Smart validation**: Token validated once on first submit, stored and reused for final submit
+- ✅ **Fail-fast UX**: Turnstile issues caught immediately, before user sees question modal
+- ✅ **Better loading state**: "✨ Submitting your entry..." message during final API call
-- The Turnstile widget is configured with `data-theme="light"` to match your form design
+- ✅ The Turnstile widget is configured with `theme="light"` via JavaScript render
-- The widget appears above the submit button in both forms
+- ✅ The widget appears above the submit button in both forms
-- If the secret key is not configured, the backend will log a warning but still process submissions (for backwards compatibility during setup)
+- ⚠️ If the secret key is not configured, the backend will log a warning but still process submissions (for backwards compatibility during setup)
-- Once you add the secret key, all submissions will require valid Turnstile verification
+- ⚠️ Once you add the secret key, all submissions will require valid Turnstile verification

 ## Next Steps